-To identify hypothesised causal relationships in a study, communicate the underlying assumptions required for causal inference, and obtain guidance on appropriate statistical analyses, researchers often use a causal directed acyclic graph (DAG), like the graph in Figure 1a (Digitale et al., 2022; Greenland et al., 1999; Pearl, 2000).
-In DAGs, arrows between variables imply causal dependence between the variables but do not specify a functional relationship (i.e., they are 'non-parametric').
+To identify hypothesised causal relationships in a study, communicate the underlying assumptions required for causal inference, and obtain guidance on appropriate statistical analyses, researchers often use a causal directed acyclic graph (DAG), like the graph in Fig. 1A (Digitale, Martin & Glymour, 2022; Greenland, Pearl & Robins, 1999; Pearl, 2000).
+In DAGs, arrows between variables imply causal dependence between the variables but do not specify a functional relationship (i.e. they are 'non-parametric').
 DAGs are directed, meaning that arrows defining causal relationships go in only one direction between two variables; there are no bidirectional arrows.
 The absence of an arrow between two variables implies that the researchers assume no causal relationship between the variables.
-Additionally, DAGs do not allow for feedback loops or paths of directed arrows that create a closed loop, hence they are "acyclic".
-Bidirectional and feedback relationships usually reflect unresolved temporally ordered effects or the presence of unmeasured causes (Hernán and Robins, 2006; Murray and Kunicki, 2022; Pearce and Lawlor, 2017).
+Additionally, DAGs do not allow for feedback loops or paths of directed arrows that create a closed loop, hence they are 'acyclic'.
+Bidirectional and feedback relationships usually reflect unresolved temporally ordered effects or the presence of unmeasured causes (Hernán & Robins, 2006; Murray & Kunicki, 2022; Pearce & Lawlor, 2017).
 A complete DAG includes all known or hypothesised causes that are shared by any pair of variables represented in the causal diagram.
-For example, a complete DAG representing the natural drought system on which our hypothetical experiment is based should include all variables that causally influence both drought and soil moisture, along with all variables that causally influence both soil moisture and productivity, plus all variables that causally influence drought and productivity.
-Path diagrams of structural equation models (SEMs) are a special case of DAGs that include additional parametric and distributional assumptions (Kunicki et al., 2023; Pearl, 2000; Shipley, 2000).
+For example, a complete DAG representing the natural drought system on which our hypothetical experiment is based should include all variables that causally influence both drought and soil moisture, along with all variables that causally influence both soil moisture and productivity, plus all variables that causally influence drought and productivity (i.e. all 'common causes').
+Path diagrams of structural equation models (SEMs) are a special case of DAGs that include additional parametric and distributional assumptions (Kunicki, Smith & Murray, 2023; Pearl, 2000; Shipley, 2000).